JFusco/vue-popover/README.md

 [![MIT][mit-image]][mit-url]
 [![npm][npm-version-image]][npm-url]

-> Reusable popover component for Vue
+> Reusable popover component for Vue.
+This is purely functional, it's a completely "naked" and blank canvas component.
+There are no styles for this component except a z-index, which you can override.

 ## Demo ##
 https://jfusco.github.io/vue-popover